 - A classroom teacher-facilitated dance journal writing program

-- An end-of-program sharing for parents and the school community.
+- An end-of-program sharing/performance for parents and the school community.

-To learn more about our Education program and opportunities, please contact: firstname.lastname@example.org.
+To learn more about our Education program and how to apply to partner with us, contact: firstname.lastname@example.org.

 Professional Learning Program

-Every year, our faculty participates in a Professional Learning Program to enrich their dance, teaching, and analytical skills.
+Every year, our faculty participates in a Professional Learning Program to continually improve practice.